Project

 Actions #3

-Updated by Lars Huttar about 11 years ago
+Updated by Lars Huttar over 11 years ago

 Thanks for explaining this.
 I had skimmed over 'backs up the "is" operator on nodes', not realizing there was a non-trivial relationship between the function and the operator; and had not looked at the operator mapping table.